James-Fleming12/EvidentialHDC/docs/cov_shift/inter_cov.md

    (AUROC 1.000).** See Diagnostic 7.

 **Interpretation for the design.** The fix is NOT at the raw input (conv1 is healthy).
-It is at the **BN statistics** — the frozen running mean/var no longer match the corrupted stream by the time the signal reaches the bottleneck.
+It is at the **BN statistics**: the frozen running mean/var no longer match the corrupted stream by the time the signal reaches the bottleneck.
 Two levers fall out:
-- a **late re-normalization** (re-estimate / re-base the late-stage BN or the bottleneck conv_1/conv_2 inputs) to realign the running stats on the fly — the "tiny fog/crosstalk bump, full healthy" target, since healthy scans already sit at their calibrated operating point;
+- a **late re-normalization** (re-estimate / re-base the late-stage BN or the bottleneck conv_1/conv_2 inputs) to realign the running stats on the fly, the "tiny fog/crosstalk bump, full healthy" target, since healthy scans already sit at their calibrated operating point;
 - the existing **BN-statistic alignment TTA lever** (from the ResNet docstring: